Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">
 **<a href="http://metaverse.aitestunion.com/">SOTVerse: A User-defined Single Object Tracking Task Space</a>**
 - Visual Object Tracking / Dynamic Open Environment Construction / Visual Evaluation Technique
-- As of June 2024, the platform has received 120k+ page views from 100+ countries and regions worldwide.
+- As of Sept.
+2024, the platform has received 126k+ page views from 150+ countries and regions worldwide.
 - SOTVerse is the supporting platform for research accepted by IJCV 2024.
 </div>
 </div>